erizov/Professor/semester_1/lecture_04_searching/linear_search/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Linear Search is the best solution for all problems" ✓ **CORRECT**: Linear Search has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Linear Search is the best solution for all problems" ✓ **CORRECT**: Linear Search has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Linear Search is too complex to understand" ✓ **CORRECT**: Linear Search can be understood by breaking it down into smaller steps